Crestview Attorneys for Possession of Heroin or Opioids

 If you possess 28 grams or more but less than 30 kilograms, you will be sentenced to a mandatory minimum sentence of 25 years in prison and a $500,000.00 fine if you are convicted.

 If you possess 30 kilograms or more, you will be sentenced to a mandatory LIFE sentence in prison if you are convicted.

 What defenses are there to Possession of Heroin or Opioids?

 The most common defense is to attack any search or seizure that led to the discovery of the Heroin or Opioids.
-If the police violated your constitutional rights, I will file a Motion to Suppress Evidence and argue to the judge that the evidence should be suppressed, or thrown out.
+If the police violated your constitutional rights, we will file a Motion to Suppress Evidence and argue to the judge that the evidence should be suppressed, or thrown out.

 According to Florida Statute 893.21, “A person who experiences a drug-related overdose and is in need of medical assistance may not be charged, prosecuted, or penalized for possession if the evidence for possession was obtained as a result of the overdose and the need for medical assistance.”

 Locking people up for drug possession doesn’t do anyone any good.
 It is far better for the addict, and for society in general, to get someone the help they need so that they can be a productive member of the community.
-I will always look for treatment options to help my clients get on the path to recovery rather than on a path to repeated trips back to jail.
+We will always look for treatment options to help our clients get on the path to recovery rather than on a path to repeated trips back to jail.

 This is a great option for first offense, non-violent offenders.
 It guarantees a dismissal of criminal charges if a series of conditions are completed.
 In a Crestview Heroin or Opioid Possession case, those conditions might include drug treatment, community service, and court costs.
 As long as the person completes the conditions and doesn’t get re-arrested, they get their charges dropped.

-My main goals will always be to keep you out of jail and keep a felony off your record.
+Our main goals will always be to keep you out of jail and keep a felony off your record.

 Learn more about my Crestview defense practice.